smartcar/retryify/readme.md

   a function to turn it into a retry-enabled function.
 **Throws**:

 - TypeError when function is passed instead of options object.
-This guards against the common mistake of assuming the default export is the retryifyer
+To use retryify it first must be "constructed" by passing in an options object and the returned function is what is supposed to take the function to retry.

 | Param | Type | Default | Description |